nipafx/nipafx.dev/content/articles/2015-03-09-test-collection-implementations-with-guava.md

 tags: [collections, libraries, testing]
 date: 2015-03-09
 slug: test-collection-implementations-guava
-description: "If you write your own Java collections you will want to test collection implementations.
-See how this works with Google's Guava-Testlib."
-intro: "If you write your own Java collections you will want to test your implementations.
-See how this works with Google's Guava-Testlib."
+description: "Here's how to use Guava-Testlib to easily and thoroughly test your own Java collection implementations."
 searchKeywords: "Test Collection Implementation"
 featuredImage: test-collection-implementations-with-guava
 ---